ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 no extra cryptographic machinery used on top of what is established in the VOPRF protocol.
 Therefore, the ciphersuites that we support are the transitively exposed from the underlying VOPRF functionality, we detail these below.
+Each of the ciphersuites is detailed in

-- VOPRF-P384-HKDF-SHA512-SSWU-RO {{I-D.irtf-cfrg-voprf}} (Section TODO)
+{{I-D.irtf-cfrg-voprf}}.

-  - security parameter: 192 bits
+- VOPRF-P384-HKDF-SHA512-SSWU-RO
-- VOPRF-curve448-HKDF-SHA512-ELL2-RO {{I-D.irtf-cfrg-voprf}} (Section
+  - maximum security parameter: 192 bits
-  TODO)
+- VOPRF-curve448-HKDF-SHA512-ELL2-RO
-  - security parameter: 224 bits
+  - maximum security parameter: 224 bits
-- VOPRF-P521-HKDF-SHA512-SSWU-RO {{I-D.irtf-cfrg-voprf}} (Section TODO)
+- VOPRF-P521-HKDF-SHA512-SSWU-RO
-  - security parameter: 256 bits
+  - maximum security parameter: 256 bits

-When referring to the security parameter size above, we are referring to the effective keylength of the ciphersuite, as specified in {{NIST}}.
+When referring to the 'maximum security parameter' size above, we are referring to the _maximum_ effective keylength of the ciphersuite, as specified in {{NIST}}.
+The reason that this is the maximum length is because there may be attacks that serve to lower the actual value of the security parameter.
+See {{I-D.irtf-cfrg-voprf}} for more details.

 Note than any extension to the Privacy Pass protocol that modifies either VOPRF instantiation, or the way that the Privacy Pass API is